Multilayer bootstrap networks: Theoretical analysis

-The binarization does not lose information as much as it appears.
-Specifically, for a single $k$-centers clustering, a binarized output indeed loses much more information than a soft output.
-However, as shown in Fig. \ref{fig:VQ}c, $V$ $k$-centers clusterings can partition a local region to $2^V$ disconnected small fractions at the maximum.
-It is easy to image that, for any local region, when $V$ is increasing and the diversity between the centers is still reserved, an ensemble of $k$-centers clusterings approximates the true data distribution.
+Although MBN estimates the density of data in the discrete feature space, its estimation error is small and controllable.
+Specifically, as shown in Fig. \ref{fig:VQ}c, $V$ $k$-centroids clusterings can partition a local region to $O(2^V)$ disconnected small fractions at the maximum.
+It is easy to imagine that, for any local region, when $V$ is increasing and the diversity between the centroids is still reserved, an ensemble of $k$-centroids clusterings approximates the true data distribution.
 Because the diversity is important, we have used two randomized steps to enlarge it.
-See Section \ref{subsec:bv_decomposition} for a theoretical analysis on this problem.